Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - Piazza Navona: Featured prominently in the movie, especially during festive scenes.

-Rome at Christmas time is magical, bright, and full of soul.
-Whether you come for faith, food, festive markets, or film locations, it’s a Christmas vacation you’ll never forget.
+Rome is magical, vibrant, and full of soul.
+Whether you come for history, food, bustling markets, or iconic film locations, it’s a city you’ll never forget.

 Discover more from Ahoy Matey Blog